-- Find and examine your juvenile code's provisions governing "family-in-need-of-services" (FINS) / status offenders does your juvenile code have separate disposition provisions for FINS youth or status offenders than it does for juvenile delinquents/offenders? - Are FINS youth/status offenders subject to being put in secure juvenile detention facilities? - Make a list of the pros and cons of mixing FINS youth/status offenders with juvenile delinquents/offenders in a juvenile facility (whether a secure detention facility or just a group home). - Make a list of the placement/detention options for FINS youth/status offenders that you would like to develop or contract for in your community.
+- Find and examine your juvenile code's provisions governing FINS/status offenders.
+Does your juvenile code have separate disposition provisions for FINS youth or status offenders than it does for juvenile delinquents/offenders? - Are FINS youth/status offenders subject to being put in secure juvenile detention facilities? - Make a list of the pros and cons of mixing FINS youth/status offenders with juvenile delinquents/offenders in a juvenile facility (whether a secure detention facility or just a group home). - Make a list of the placement/detention options for FINS youth/status offenders that you would like to develop or contract for in your community.